First Year Housing: Frequently Asked Questions

 Do I have to live on-Grounds?

-If you believe your circumstances qualify you for consideration to live
+If you believe your extraordinary circumstances (such as being non-traditionally aged or being a parent) qualify you for consideration to live

 off-Grounds, please send your request to email@example.com